palinatolmach/DeFinery/INSTALL.md

 ## Local Build

 As an alternative to using Docker, you can also build the tool locally.
-We have prepared a one-click script that performs the installation of the tool and its dependencies to your system (the script is tested on Ubuntu 18:04).
+We have prepared a one-click script [build.sh](./build.sh) that performs the installation of the tool and its dependencies to your system (the script is tested on Ubuntu 18:04).

 The script installs the necessary C++, Python, and Node dependencies (build-essential, libboost-all-dev, cmake, curl, zip, unzip, tar, vcpkg, Z3, nvm).
 It assumes that Python 3.7, pip, and Git are installed in the system — if not, please uncomment their installation in the script.
-It also unpacks the binary of `definery-see` from the archive and moves it to the `/SCRepair` folder.
+The script also unpacks the binary of `definery-see` from the archive and moves it to the `/SCRepair` folder.
 Both components in DeFinery are configured to read and write files from/to `./contracts/` (we move the contracts from `/contracts/eval` there) and `./experiments` folders located within `/SCRepair`.
 The script also builds the repair module of DeFinery using `npm`.

 You can run the script as follows: